Are you looking for a new challenge or are you thinking about a complete change of career? Would you like to retrain for a healthcare profession?

 If you are not sure what course or training is right for you, then you can use the Framework to help you understand your options.
 Further help on careers and learning is also available at www.myworldofwork.co.uk

-Getting some work experience or voluntary work in your area of interest can help you decide if this is the career you want to follow and this experience will demonstrate your commitment to a career in healthcare.
+Work experience or voluntary work in your area of interest can help you decide if the career is for you.
+You can decide if it is the career you want to follow and the experience will demonstrate your commitment to a career in healthcare.

 To find that perfect job for you, explore our careers for information about the various roles available in NHSScotland, including an overview of the job and the entry requirements you'll need.
 View all current job opportunities on our vacancies page.